 When fatigued there is a tendency to isolate oneself from people and disconnect with life, besides having a wrong perspective – with problems appearing bigger than they actually are, or questioning ‘have I misread God’s guidance…is it really worth it…?’
 It is important not to make major decisions when exhausted, when you can't think logically and are unable to tune into the Holy Spirit.

 Take regular timeout to be restored

-much or carry the load ourselves rather than casting our burden on the Lord (Ps 55:22; Mt 11:28-30; 1 Pet 5:7).
+load ourselves rather than casting our burden on the Lord (Ps 55:22; Mt 11:28-30; 1 Pet 5:7).
 If possible get others ‘on your team’ to share the load and delegate responsibilities (Ex 18:14-22).
-Rather than be exclusively focused on your own affairs broaden your horizons to support and help carry the load of others (Gal 6:2).
+Rather than be exclusively focused on your own affairs broaden your horizons to support and help carry the load of others who are struggling (Gal 6:2).